“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Out of China’s 700 million women, congratulations on having the imagination to join the majority, almost all of whom are conventional and mired in relationship jealousy.
 Here I am offering you the opportunity to liberate yourself and rise above the swamp of pettiness, and you all the more stubbornly insist on being just like everyone else.
 Are you proud of your ordinariness?
 Are you proud of being sexually self-centered?
 If so, the only recourse is for you to quickly put as much space from us as possible, on foot, and start walking ten, twenty kilometers a day.
 Shanghai is a large enough city.
 When you’ve walked so far you are tripping on the pavement from exhaustion, and there’s no one to take you in, maybe then you will begin to understand the meaning of hospitality, when nice people offer you their place, and themselves, to you.”

 But he underestimated and misunderstood her capacity for human kindness.
-Pure kindness is immune to doubt and infinitely patient.
+Pure kindness is infinitely patient and immune to doubt.
 The email started rolling in.
 She acknowledged in somewhat cryptic fashion the logic of his arguments:

 “You hit on the point in your email.
 Beat up and collapsed, I dare no longer look you in the eye while facts jump out of your mouth.
 Thanks for that hit-and-run which was like a morning call.
 The harder you hit, the stronger I am transformed.
 Fine.
 A form of a prayer, the morning call serves to help you tune into a frequency.
 It wakes up or activates the awareness.
 The frequency shapes the life of people and needs to be heard.
 Otherwise, one is lost and gets nowhere.
 The frequency is equal to the total population of people and things.
 Abundant.
 And I ended up being seriously overdosed on endorphins and dopamine.
 With that, I fought against the sleepless night, and epinephrine won.
 On the other hand, no people are upset or uncomfortable about sex.
 No one.
 Naturally!
 How could all the planet’s species come into being if there was no sex?
 It’s a holy godly given gift.”